 - Late payment fee.
 Expect to pay: Either $10 to $35 or between 3% and 5% of the amount due.

 Lenders usually charge a fee if a repayment is late, typically after a grace period of 10 to 15 days.
 Read the terms of your loan to learn about your lender’s policy on late payments.

 - Nonsufficient funds (NSF) fee.
 Expect to pay: Either $10 to $35 or between 3% and 5% of the amount due.

 Lenders charge NSF fees if you set up autopay or otherwise authorized them to withdraw an amount from your account that is doesn’t have.
 It’s typically the same as your lender’s late fee.

 If you settle the whole balance before the end of the loan term or make early repayments, you may be charged fees.
-Prepayment penalties widely vary depending on your loan type and lender.
-They can either come as a flat fee, a percentage of the amount you owe or change depending on how much is left in your loan term.
-Find out which business lenders don’t charge prepayment fees.
+Prepayment penalties vary widely depending on your loan type and lender.
+They can come as a flat fee, a percentage of the amount you owe or change depending on how much is left in your loan term.
+But don’t worry — some lenders don’t charge prepayment fees.

 - SBA guarantee fee.
 Expect to pay: $0 for loans of $150,000, 0.25% for loans over $150,000 with a term of one year or less, 3% for loans $150,000 to $700,000 with a terms over one year and tack on another 0.25% for loans where the SBA guarantees a portion worth over $1 million (85% of the loan amount).

 The Small Business Administration (SBA) requires all lenders to pay a fee, which some choose to pass off to borrowers.
 The SBA charges it in exchange for a government guarantee — essentially taking responsibility for the loan if it goes into default.

 What interest rates are charged on a business loan?